 JJ Fish & Chicken

 This staple has been around since 1982.
 The wings are tender, juicy, and fried a perfect golden brown every time.
-I’m so thankful that the recipe has never changed, and whenever I get a craving for JJs, I just head on over and grab a “10piecewingwithsaltpepperlemonpeppermildsauce.”
+The recipe has never changed, so whenever you get a craving for JJs, just head on over and grab a “10piecewingwithsaltpepperlemonpeppermildsauce.”
 Yes, you have to order it just like that.